 Moroccan Ras el Hanout – Med

-Moroccan Ras el Hanout translates in arabic to “top of the shop”, implying the spices used are the best the seller has to offer.
-There are as many variations as there are towns and no two are exactly alike.
-Our mixture uses sweet paprika, cumin, coriander, ginger, cassia, turmeric, fennel seeds allspice, cardamom, nutmeg, cayenne, caraway, galangal and sea salt to give it a complex and well rounded flavour without being overly spicy$3.45
+Moroccan Ras el Hanout translates in Arabic to “top of the shop”, implying the spices used are the best the seller has to offer.
+Our mixture has 14 different herbs and spices delicately balancing the sweet and savory flavors to give it a complex and well-rounded flavor without being overly spicy.$3.45

-Peel the carrots and cut them, depending on their size, into cylinders or semi circles 1cm thick; all the pieces should end up roughly the same size.
+Peel the carrots and cut them, depending on their size, into cylinders or semi-circles 1cm thick; all the pieces should end up roughly the same size.
 Place in a large saucepan and cover with salted water.
 Bring to the boil, then turn down the heat and simmer for about 10 minutes or until tender but still crunchy.
 Drain in a colander and leave to dry out.

-Before serving, stir in the coriander, taste and adjust the seasoning if necessary.
-Serve in individual bowls with a dollop of yoghurt, a drizzle of olive oil and garnished with extra coriander.
+Before serving, stir in the coriander, taste, and adjust the seasoning if necessary.
+Serve in individual bowls with a dollop of yoghurt, a drizzle of olive oil, and garnished with extra coriander.